Convective mesoscale turbulence at very low Prandtl numbers: Vertical profiles across the convection layer

 \subsection{Temperature and heat flux fields}

 In the conductive equilibrium state, the vertical temperature gradient is a constant; inhomogeneities in the horizontal directions arise in the convective state, leading to a modification of the linear temperature profile.
 We compute the mean temperature profile $\langle T \rangle_{A,t}(z)$ and plot them in figure~\ref{fig:T_z1}.
-Here, $\langle \cdot \rangle_{A,t}$ stands for the averaging over the entire horizontal cross-section and the full time interval.
+Here, $\langle \cdot \rangle_{A,t}$ stands for the averaging over the entire horizontal cross-section of $A=25H\times 25H$ at a fixed height $z$ and the full time interval.
 In a turbulent convective flow, almost the entire temperature drop occurs within the thermal boundary layers (BLs) on the horizontal plates, while the bulk of the flow outside these BLs remains nearly isothermal (and thus well-mixed).
 Figure~\ref{fig:T_z1}(a) exhibits this feature.
 However, the slope of the temperature profile in the midplane increases as $Pr$ decreases.
-We plot the profiles for $Pr = 0.001$ for all the Rayleigh numbers in figure~\ref{fig:T_z1}(b), which reveals that the profile for $Ra = 10^5$ departs only weakly from the linear conduction profile despite a high Reynolds number of the flow.
-The temperature gradient in the central plane decreases with increasing $Ra$, and even a Rayleigh number of $10^7$ is not enough to generate a well-mixed bulk region for this very low-$Pr$.
+We plot the profiles for $Pr = 0.001$ for all the Rayleigh numbers in figure~\ref{fig:T_z1}(b).
+The profile for $Ra = 10^5$ departs only weakly from the linear conduction profile despite a high Reynolds number of the flow.
+The temperature gradient in the central plane decreases with increasing $Ra$, and even a Rayleigh number of $10^7$ is not enough to generate a well-mixed temperature field in the bulk region for this very low $Pr$.

 In OB convection, the temperature averaged over the entire flow domain is $\Delta T/2$ but fluctuates at each point in the flow.
 We decompose the temperature field into its mean and fluctuation as

 Even though the temperature field becomes increasingly diffusive as $Pr$ decreases, the fluctuations increase with decreasing $Pr$; see figure~\ref{fig:uzT_th_z}(a) for $Ra = 10^7$.
 The depth variation is captured by the planar temperature fluctuation computed as